speed007/family-dashboard/README.md

 A premium, ambient dark-mode home automation command center designed for multi-profile layouts.
 This ecosystem handles dual-frontend presentation layers seamlessly syncing via an asynchronous MQTT pipeline connected to Home Assistant integrations and a Telegram chatbot orchestration layer.

 ## Telegram Integration Notes
-You will need to create a bot in your Telegram account, many tutorials are out there.
+You will need to create a Bot in your Telegram account, many tutorials are out there.
 You will need TELEGRAM_BOT_TOKEN and TARGET_CHAT_ID to be put into .env file, use the files provided with -example and just remove "-example" from them and they are good to go with your own details.
-Once your Telegram Bot is up and runnig you can add it to your existing family group or better still create a new group for this dashboard and add members, also make sure you make the bot admin to have access to your group messages where the Bot is added.
+Once your Telegram Bot is up and runnig you can add it to your existing family group or better still create a new group for this dashboard and add members, also make sure you make the Bot admin to have access to your group messages where the Bot is added.

 ## Where to run?
 I am running this on a proxmox LXC instance but you can run on Raspbery Pi from Zero 2W upto Pi 5!